Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex-no-docker.md

 ## 6. Run the bot

-Then, run `python3 -m ballsdex` to start the bot!
+Go back to the previous folder with `cd ..`, then, run `python3 -m ballsdex` to start the bot!
 To shut it down, type Ctrl+C.

 !!! tip
     There are multiple options available when running the bot, do `python3 -m ballsdex -h` to view them.